Lots Of Upgrades For The Olympus TG5 But Do They Work?

 The Olympus TG5 is a great little compact for beginners and definitely the most advanced of the TG range.
 Experienced photographers can keep it in their BCD pocket and whip it out to get a macro shot if they’re using a wide angle set up on their obscenely expensive DSLR.

-It would have nice if there was a full manual mode.
+It would have been nice if there was a full manual mode.
 Considering all the new features that have been packed it to this tough camera, it’s still a great buy and let’s not forget it’s almost bullet proof.

 Posted in Equipment We Like on .